Why Time Lapse Cameras Make Sense for Construction

 Is editing easy?

-Editing can be easy if you utilize the camera’s timer function.
+Editing can be easy if you utilize the time lapse camera's timer function.
 The timer allows you to record working hours only (8am to 5pm) and creates a separate video file each day.
 Editing may only entail removing weekends, non-working days and bad weather days which can easily be accomplished with iMovie (Mac) or Windows Movie Maker (PC).
 Editing can get more complex if you have multiple cameras, stills, drone footage, etc. to work into your video.
 The TimeLapseCameras.com team are experts at editing Brinno time lapse footage and turning your project over to us would save some time and potential frustration.

 What is the best way to show the end result to clients?

 The great thing about time lapse is people watch just to see what happens.
 If kept short, time lapse videos are great for Facebook, Instagram and Twitter.
 Embedding YouTube videos into your web site is very easy and a great way to engage customers.
 Time lapse video really stands out at shown on trade show booth screens.
-At at trade show, time lapse works as a great ice breaker with booth visitors often asking the first questions.
+At at trade show, time lapse cameras work as a great ice breaker with booth visitors often asking the first questions.

 Meet the Expert